dewcansam/Locate32/README.markdown

 The operation of downloading sources first time from the repository is called as "Checkout".
-The checkout sources using TortoiseSVN, you just need to riht-click some directory in Windows Explorer and choose "SVN Checkout".
+The checkout sources using TortoiseSVN, you just need to right click some directory in Windows Explorer and choose "SVN Checkout".
 When a dialog appears, you should type correct URL (http://svn.locate32.net/locate32) and checkout directory (the target directory, for example "C:\My documents\locate-sources") and press OK.
 Then Locate32's sources